-This will make them pick up the phone to get you in front of them so you can tell them more about how you will help them to achieve and align the goals of their organization.
+This will make them pick up the phone to get you in front of them so you can tell them more about how you will help them achieve and align the goals of their organization.

 Discovering your worth, even if you ‘think’ you are aware, can be accomplished in three easy steps – doing the work now will pay off greatly in the end: